 In this category, you would find fast foods and appetizers that will fill your stomach with just a few bites, or at least provide you with energy to get through the day.
 You can find most of these at a food stall or vendor on the street.
 Let’s explore some of the most noticeable options!

-Samosa is a popular snack in the Middle Eastern, Asia, and Central Africa.
+Samosa is a popular food in Doha and Qatar, Pakistan, and other countries in the Middle East, Asia, and Central Africa.
 People in Portugal and many Portuguese-speaking countries call it “pastéis”.

 It is believed that the origin of this snack came from Central Asia.
 The first mention of Samosa is by an Irian historian in his work, Tarikh-i Bayhaqi.